 The Data Validation system in Aeries is a powerful feature that enables rules to be defined for any criteria, and then data is validated on a daily basis automatically, or on demand.
 Reports of any data anomalies are sent to the appropriate staff who can take action to correct the bad data.
 Users can view all validations on the Data Validation Results page for their school.

 Below is an example of the Data Validation Results page.

-The end sees all the results on the Data Validation Results page for the results they have permissions to.
+The end user sees all the results on the Data Validation Results page for the results they have permissions to.
 The My Results tab displays results that the user is responsible for handling, whereas the All Results tab displays all results the user would have permission to.
-The user can click a button to Keep all the students easily and make corrections.
-A hyperlink can be added to allow the user to easily click on a page.

 Security for Data Validations is broken into two-parts, similar to the way security works for student documents.
 In order for an end user to have access to the Data Validations Results page, they need to have access to the Data Validation Results (DVR) security area.
 In order for them to see specific results, they also need access to whatever security is defined for the Data Validation Group.
 In addition, users will not receive the summary email unless they are considered a Responsible User as defined in the Data Validation Group, nor will they see the My Results tab of the Data Validation Results page.

 Note: Because editing definitions feature requires the use and knowledge of backend Aeries SQL databases, Multi-Factor Authentication is also required to access the Data Validation Definition's page.
 Tip: This can be configured to not impact any users except Admins, and only those admins who visit the Data Validation Definitions page by checking the Secure Areas Independently box, but NOT checking any of the Internal or External checkboxes.
 This will enable multifactor for only the Data Validation Definitions page.